“Don’t worry it will throw it away. We can grab it thereafter.” That was me consoling my friend.

 13. The ride amidst the sunset.

-Odisha is an abode of hidden gems, and one such gem is Kapilash, a hill which is home to a 12th century Shiva temple at 2239 ft above sea level.
+Odisha is an abode of hidden gems, and one such gem is Kapilash Temple, a 12th century Shiva temple at 2239 ft above sea level.
 This hill, which is part of the eastern ghats provides for some breath taking vistas of the surrounding hills and plains throughout ones journey to the temple.
 Being part of the Kapilash forest range the area is filled with greenery all round the year, which makes the climb up the temple even more pretty.
 This shrine also has some fascinating mythological links to Ramayana.

 How to Reach Kapilash: